fomorians/distracted-drivers-keras/README.md

 ### Running Locally

-This project uses [TensorFlow](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#download-and-setup).
 To run the code locally simply install the dependencies and run `python main.py`.

 ## Model Development